 CAMP IS NOT JUST FOR CAMPERS…and it’s not just for young – or “younger” – people!

-Similar to how there were opportunities to volunteer at Hartman Center, there are also ways in which you can help at the Lutheran Camping Corporation camp facilities – Nawakwa, Kirchenwald, and Wittel Farm – this summer.
-As we know, it takes a village to run a camp and it will be wonderful to have volunteers from Penn Central Conference be a part of these new-to-us villages of Lutheran Camping.
-Please consider offering your skills, abilities, and interests this summer as a way to not only continue in the tradition of what many of us have done at Hartman Center but as a way to forge new relationships within this partnership.
+There are many in Penn Cental Conference who are volunteering and working at Nawakwa, Kirchenwald, and Wittel Farm this summer in a variety of ways!
+As we know, it takes a village to run a program and it is wonderful that there are folks from our churches who are part of these new-to-us villages of Lutheran Camping.
+Please consider offering your skills, abilities, and interests at camp during the summer months and for other programs throughout the year.
+This is a way to not only continue in the tradition of what many of us have done at Hartman Center but as a way to forge new relationships within this partnership.

-Below are the opportunities and a brief description about each that might help you figure out where or how you would fit best!
+Below are the opportunities and a brief description about the ways you could volunteer at camp…where do you fit!?!

 Are you clergy, a chaplain, have lay ministerial standing, a seminarian, or an experienced ministry professional serving in some other capacity?
 Maybe you want to take a week this summer and serve in an outdoor setting as a camp chaplain.
 You would offer a spiritual life component of camp including things like leading devotions, bible studies, & vespers, offering prayer, or even just being present with, and available to, the campers as they go about their activities throughout the week.